Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Clifford algebra

 where $a$ and $b$ are any indexed variables.

-Let us summarize here our conventions on gamma-matrices in ten dimensions.
-We start with Minkowski metric $ds^2 = -dx_0^2 + dx_1^2 + \dots dx_9^2$.
-Capital letters from the middle of the Latin alphabet normally are used to denote ten-dimensional space-time indices $M,N,P,Q = 0,\dots, 9$.
-Let $\gamma^{M}$ for $M=0,\dots,9$ be $32 \times 32$ matrices representing the Clifford algebra $\Cl(9,1)$.
-They satisfy the standard anticommutation relations
+In the $(9,1)$ signature we use the metric We use capital letters from the middle of the Latin alphabet $M,N,P,Q = 0,\dots, 9$ to denote the ten-dimensional space-time indices.
+Let $\gamma^{M}$ for $M=0,\dots,9$ be $32 \times 32$ matrices representing the Clifford algebra $\Cl(9,1)$, satisfying the standard anticommutation relations

-where $g^{MN}$ is the metric.
-The corresponding representation of $\Spin(9,1)$ has rank 32 and can be decomposed into irreducible spin representations $\CalS^+$ and $\CalS^-$ of rank 16.
+The corresponding spin representation of $\Spin(9,1)$ can be decomposed into irreducible spin representations $\CalS^+$ and $\CalS^-$ of rank 16 each.
 The chirality operator